mmichlin66/mimcss/README.md

     }
 }

-// Provide the value for your color - it must be a number in the form OxRRGGBB(AA) css.Colors.myFavColor = 0x123456;
+// Provide the value for your color - it must be a number in the form OxRRGGBB css.Colors.myFavColor = 0x123456;

 // Use it just as any other named color